bryanfraschetti/Sequence/README.md

 The purpose of this application is for users to reorganize their playlists based on music theory

-Naturally, the .env configuration file used in development is not tracked as it contains confidential credentials.
+Naturally, any .env configuration file used in development is not tracked as it contains confidential credentials.
 Similarly, when running in a docker container it is unadvisable to store the .env on the container.
-For this reason, the real docker-compose.yaml is also not version tracked.
+For this reason, the real docker-compose.yaml, which stores credentials is also not version tracked.
 An example docker-compose without any critical information is nevertheless provided.

 ## ⚙️ Production Steps

 First build the client locally.
 It will be copied to the container and only the final build product is needed.
 Building locally helps minimize the Docker build and runtime.
 These steps are automated in build.sh

-### 🧰 Building Client
+### 🧰 Building Client (React)

 ```
 cd client